Ouita Michel, Owner

 Like so many on Ouita Michel’s team, Frankfort (Ky.) native Devin Armstrong began to love the art of cooking while in a grandparent’s kitchen.
 His grandfather Ernie Cowen was a longtime chef at the Frankfort Country Club.
 Cowen, who was self-trained, worked as a sous chef under French and German chefs in the ’60s, then led kitchens in Ohio as a chef before returning to Frankfort.
 It was Cowen who taught Devin how to rock a knife when he was 7 years old.

 Devin has worked since he was 14, starting in restaurants, then to Kroger, where he worked during college.
 In 2009, Devin headed to the West Coast, working mostly on farms.
 He lived in Northern California for four years and grew to love horticulture and the process of creating food.
 He returned home to Frankfort and restaurants, cooking and working up to management at Buddy’s Pizza, Wallace Station and now, Windy Corner Market.
 Devin and his fiancee live just down the road from Windy Corner Market in Lexington.

-Sarah Smith, Assistant Manager
+Sarah Smith, Market Manager

 Sarah Smith worked at a lot of different jobs before she became part of the Ouita Michel family.